 - Helps even out skin tone

-- Effective for light and mild acne management
+- Effective for mild acne management

 - Can be easily performed at home